 As a young man I was not particularly interested in the health benefits of tai chi.
 Although I have experienced them over the years and would highly recommend it to anyone interested in the health benefits of tai chi.
 Nor was I interested in the martial aspect of it.
 For me it has always been about connecting the mind, body and the breath or spirit.
 Sensing these aspects and making connections is a lifelong study and I would agree with many who say that tai chi is an art form above all else.

 International Yang Family Tai Chi Association

 In 2016 I began studying with the International Yang Family Association with Ken Burgess.
-I am currently a Tai Chi Instructor (TTM1) and teach beginner classes in Sparta, NJ.
-I’m a member of the Teacher Academy that applies practical as well as academic curriculum such as pedagogy, anatomy and bio-mechanics, Chinese philosophy, Chinese language basics, Chinese Medicine, and Tai Chi Chuan.
+In 2017 I became a Tai Chi Trainer, through the Yang Family TTM1 program, and began taking private lessons and teaching beginner classes under the direction of Holly Sweeney-Hillman.
+In 2021, I became an Associate Instructor in the International Yang Family Tai Chi Chuan Association.
+I’m a member of the Teacher Academy that applies practical as well as academic curriculum such as pedagogy, anatomy and bio-mechanics to it’s classes in addition to, Chinese philosophy, Chinese language basics, Chinese Medicine, and Tai Chi Chuan.